 Since October 2010, most diesel fuel used in diesel-powered generators has been ultra-low-sulfur diesel fuel (no more than 15 ppm sulfur).
 Using ULSD in existing units reduces particulate matter emissions by 10-20 percent, and when cleaner fuel is used in today’s new technology lower-emissions engines particulate matter will be reduced by 90 percent compared to engines made before 2011.

-For more information, view EPA emission regulations: What they mean for diesel powered generating systems from Cummins Power Generation.
+For more information, view EPA emission regulations: What they mean for diesel-powered generating systems (PDF) from Cummins Power Generation.

 While used most frequently as a source of emergency backup rather than prime power, advances in clean diesel technology have enabled the introduction of prime power generators with extremely low emissions, opening new market opportunities for diesel-powered generation in the area of distributed generation and peak shaving.
 As the economy searches for clean, reliable power to supplement the fragile electrical grid, investments in alternative energy sources such as hydro-electric, nuclear, wind and solar power also boost demand for diesel-powered generators.
 Wind and solar energy, while clean, is intermittent, thereby necessitating the incorporation of stationary generators to provide ongoing power reliability.